yunwi5/code-like-pro/README.md

 # COMPSCI 399 CodeLikePro

 ## About
-A practice website for programming students where the exercises themselves are created by the students.
+A practice website for programming students where they create their own exercises, solve exercises from other programmers, and showcase their solutions. <br />

 Deployed on Vercel [https://code-like-pro.vercel.app](https://code-like-pro.vercel.app)

 <br />